-The investigator didn't recommend that Ms H's complaint should be upheld.
+The investigator didn't recommend that Mr M's complaint should be upheld.
 In brief, he didn't think that Suffolk Life was responsible for any undue delays given that the transfer was to a QROPS and Suffolk Life had to carry out appropriate due diligence on the receiving scheme.
-The investigator didn't think that Suffolk Life had been alerted to the urgency of the transfer (Ms H's requirements for it to be completed before 31 December 2021) until 17 December 2021 by Ms H's husband.
+The investigator didn't think that Suffolk Life had been alerted to the urgency of the transfer (Mr M's requirements for it to be completed before 31 December 2021) until 17 December 2021.
 And by that time Suffolk Life was reliant on the funds to be disinvested by the investment provider - and this was ultimately completed too late.

-The investigator acknowledged that Suffolk Life had accepted that it could have provided better communications through the process and it had given Ms H £100 compensation for that failing.
+The investigator acknowledged that Suffolk Life had accepted that it could have provided better communications through the process and it had given Mr M £100 compensation for that failing.
 But overall he didn't think that had caused a delay in the transfer itself, and he didn't think Suffolk Life was responsible for any undue delays in processing it.

-Ms H didn't agree with the investigator's findings.
-She provided further submissions which I have considered in my provisional findings outlined below.
+Mr M didn't agree with the investigator's findings.
+He provided further submissions which I have considered in my provisional findings outlined below.